-Join Adam Wilbert for an in-depth discussion in this video Refining the form in Layout view, part of Access 2013: Forms and Reports in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Refining the form in Layout view, part of Access 2013: Forms and Reports.

 - The form wizard gave us a good head start on setting up a couple of forms that will allow us to select a product and get a listing of all of the orders that included that product.
 Now we need to polish up the design using the tools available to us in the layout view.
 I've currently got the product selection form open that we created in the last movie.
 I can cycle through my 47 products down here and find one that I'm interested in.
 For instance, this K-eco phone charger.
 Let's go ahead and press orders for product to open up the orders by product form.
 That will give us a listing of all of those orders.